WICG/attribution-reporting-api/README.md

 ### Conversion Reports

-To send a report, the user agent will make a non-credentialed secure HTTP POST request to:
+To send a report, the browser will make a non-credentialed (i.e. without session cookies) secure HTTP POST request to:

 ```